 The combined power output is almost 900hp, with a 4.6-litre V8 engine providing a truly fantastic soundtrack.
 The top speed of the car is 214mph, with a 0-60 time of just 2.5 seconds and the car can accelerate from 49 to 74mph on a scarcely believable 1.2 seconds.
 With the roof removed, the experience delivered all the more extraordinary.
 The all-electric range is up to 19 miles and the car will achieve an average mpg of around 30.
 The car is very light; the monocoque tub, sub-frame, doors and body panels are manufactured from carbon-fibre reinforced plastic, while the bumpers are made from polyurethane.
 The suspension is forged aluminium wishbones, the PASM adaptive dampers fitted as standard.
 Another feature of the car is the 4-wheel steering which improves cornering, handling and stability.
-The angle is determined by the speed the vehicle is travelling at any given time and the rear axle can be manoeuvred in the same direction as the front wheels, or in the opposite direction to them.
+This is determined by the speed the vehicle is travelling at any given time and the rear axle can be manoeuvred in the same direction as the front wheels, or in the opposite direction to them.